Western-OC2-Lab/Vibration-Based-Fault-Diagnosis-with-Low-Delay/README.md

 # Vibration-Based Fault Diagnosis with Low Delay

-This is the code for the paper entitled "**A Hybrid Method for Condition Monitoring and Fault Diagnosis of Rolling Bearings With Low System Delay**", accepted for publication in the IEEE Transactions on Instrumentation and Measurement August 2022. <br>
+This is the code for the paper entitled "**A Hybrid Method for Condition Monitoring and Fault Diagnosis of Rolling Bearings With Low System Delay**", published in the IEEE Transactions on Instrumentation and Measurement, August 2022. <br>
 Authors: Sulaiman Aburakhia, Ryan Myers, and Abdallah Shami. <br>
 Organization: The Optimized Computing and Communications (OC2) Lab, ECE Department, Western University, London, Canada. <br>